pwsiegel/pwsiegel.github.io/_posts/ds/2018-05-20-relative-entropy.md

 At the end of my last post I reviewed some conceptual problems with Shannon's definition of the entropy of a continuous random variable (the _differential entropy_), first noticed by Edwin Jaynes.
 The first hint that something might be wrong is that the definition doesn't fit in any obvious way into the measure theoretic framework for probability theory - this is usually a bad sign.
-More damning is the observation that differential entropy is not coordinate invariant, a property which nearly precludes it from being the right object to study.
+More damning is the observation that differential entropy is not coordinate invariant, a property which nearly precludes it from being the right object of study.

 Fortunately, both objections can be addressed elegantly by viewing entropy as a relative quantity.
 In my previous posts I motivated the definition of entropy by arguing that it is the right way to measure the "expected surprisingness" of a random variable.